 All Mendix applications need a database running in the background.
-While developing an application it is advised to use the standard built-in database that is supplied with the Mendix Modeler.
+While developing an application it is advised to use the standard built-in database that is supplied with Mendix Studio Pro.
 This how-to will teach you how to open and manage the data stored inside the built-in database.

 To get the most out of the built in database, the following prerequisites have to be in place:

 - An internet connection (to commit the database)

 - A team server enabled application (to share the database)

 - A running application

 - Some data in the database to commit SQL queries to